nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Add a student to a specific module: `add student`

 Add a new student to the specified module.<br>
+If the student is already present in other modules in TAB, the specified parameters must contain the same information as in those modules.<br>
 Also automatically copies over the task list from the module to the student.<br>
 Student id must be a valid NUS student id (starts with A, followed by 7 numbers and ends with a capital letter.<br>
 Student name should only contain alphanumeric characters and spaces, and it should not be blank. <br>